 We explored the north side of the street.
 The most notable food stop for us was Amsterdam Falafel Shop.
 If you have not tried this vegetarian fried chickpeas delight, you are in for a treat.
 The best part of this is that you get to build your own falafel.
 They give you a pita with a few falafel balls in it, and you choose which toppings to add, such as sauces, pickles dishes, and sautéed veggies.
 A vegetarian’s heaven.
 They have fries too, which is a nice addition.

 Do check out what is happening during your planned trip to D.C.
 There are some free events available, like Jazz and arts festivals.

-If you want to go for a weekend getaway to D.C. as a local, click on the tabs below to see what you could try if you are staying at The Normandy Hotel or nearby: [restabs alignment=”osc-tabs-left” responsive=”true” text=”More” tabheadcolor=”#dd3333″ seltabheadcolor=”#000000″] [restab title=”Fri afternoon” active=”active”]
+If you want to go for a weekend getaway to D.C. as a local, you can try our itinerary.
+This is what we did while staying at The Normandy Hotel.

 - Arrive at the hotel, find free street parking in the area, relax and get ready for the night.

 - Stop by the complimentary wine hour in the lounge from 5 to 6 PM.

 - Grab dinner at a restaurant on 18th Street. (about a 5 to 10 min walk)

 - Go for a night-cap and people-watching in a neighboring lounge or bar on 18th Street.

 - Feel free to go out to some clubs or bars south of Dupont Circle or just feel good about doing all that relaxation so far and head back to your hotel for a chill out night.

 - Wake up and grab some breakfast at the hotel or nearby.